NOAA-OWP/ngen/doc/DEPENDENCIES.md

 ### Version Requirements

-Version `0.3.0` or greater must be installed, which is available after approval of DMOD PR #92.
+Version `0.3.0` or greater must be installed.